huanyun1218924/DBDC_PK/README.md

 ## 📌 Overview

-This repository contains the simulated sample data and main analysis code for a integrative study investigating the associations between diet, circulating metabolome in relation to incident type 2 diabetes.
+This repository contains the simulated sample data and main analysis code used for investigation of candidate biomarkers of 8 test foods and estimation of their kinetic properties.
 The analysis utilizes diet, metabolomics data from food, plasma, and urine samples.

 ## 📂 Repository Structure